Zhanke422/DIP-Online-Monitoring-System/Detection_Demo/README.md

-This is an example of a body detection function.
+This is an example of human detection function.
 The human detection function of this program includes hand detection, body detection, face verification and detection and simple in vivo verification.